-Mana spells range fro of simple utility to g powerful magics.
-The ma group has no single tl purpose.
-The vast major mana based spells were cr ancient wizards for many purposes.
-Some are to s common man in his e needs.
-Others provide kii the might and power to ru are relatively simple and s others are complicated, 1 hazards and snares for the unwary.
-Perhaps the grea wizard spells is the pov tricky wish.
-It represents t of spell-casting, causing happen simply because t desires it to be so.
-Howe long and difficult task to mastery needed to learn this spen.
+Mana spells range from spells of simple utility to great and powerful magics.
+The mana spell group has no single theme or purpose.
+The vast majority of mana based spells were created by ancient wizards for many different purposes.
+Some are to serve the common man in his everyday needs.
+Others provide kings with the might and power to rule.
+Some are relatively simple and safe to use others are complicated, filled with hazards and snares for the rash and unwary.
+Perhaps the greatest of all wizard spells is the powerful and tricky wish.
+It represents the epitome of spell-casting--causing things to happen simply because the wizard desires it to be so.
+However, it is a long and difficult task to attain the mastery needed to learn this spell.